dillonreese/github-integration-test/Lab1/content.md

 ![](/images/test-image.png)

-Google image
+Google image - this is in an images folder

 ![](test-image.png)

-LODS logo

-Test edit - 6/13 @ 10:06am CST
+LODS logo - this image is in the same folder as this document